ardagnir/vimbed/README.md

 Vimbed is a Vim plugin for embedding Vim in other programs.
 Run Vim in the background using Vimbed to ease communication with external processes.

 ##Projects that use Vimbed
-- [Athame](http://github.com/ardagnir/athame) patches GNU Readline to embed Vim in bash, gdb, python, etc. Also patches zsh to add vim.
+- [Athame](http://github.com/ardagnir/athame) patches GNU Readline to embed Vim in bash, gdb, python, etc. Athame can also be used to patch Zsh to add Vim.
 - [Pterosaur](http://github.com/ardagnir/pterosaur) embeds Vim in Firefox textboxes. *(No longer maintained)*
 - [Chalcogen](http://github.com/ardagnir/chalcogen) embeds Vim in the Atom editor. *(Experimental.
 Not maintained)*